sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-orchestra.md

 ---
 title: Deploy with Orchestra
-description: How to deploy a dlt pipeline on Orchestra
+description: How to deploy a data_load_tool pipeline on Orchestra
-keywords: [Orchestra, dlt, elt, data pipeline]
+keywords: [Orchestra, data_load_tool, elt, data pipeline]
 ---

 # Deploy with Orchestra

 ## What is Orchestra?

 [Orchestra](https://getorchestra.io) unified control plane for Data and AI operations.
-In addition to providing an end-to-end, declarative [orchestration tool](https://www.getorchestra.io/solutions), Orchestra provides a lightweight execution environment for running python - perfect for getting started with dlt.
+In addition to providing an end-to-end, declarative [orchestration tool](https://www.getorchestra.io/solutions), Orchestra provides a lightweight execution environment for running python - perfect for getting started with data_load_tool.

-Orchestra can also run [dbt core](https://www.getorchestra.io/product/orchestra-dbt-core-tm) which makes it perfect for joining dlt ingestion jobs to downstream transformations.
+Orchestra can also run [dbt core](https://www.getorchestra.io/product/orchestra-dbt-core-tm) which makes it perfect for joining data_load_tool ingestion jobs to downstream transformations.

-You can leverage [Orchestra's Free Tier here](https://app.getorchestra.io?utm_campaign=dlt_docs) to get started with dlt straight away.
+You can leverage [Orchestra's Free Tier here](https://app.getorchestra.io?utm_campaign=dlt_docs) to get started with data_load_tool straight away.

-## Building data pipelines with `dlt`
+## Building data pipelines with `data_load_tool`

-**`dlt`** is an open-source Python library that allows you to declaratively load data sources into well-structured tables or datasets.
+**`data_load_tool`** is an open-source Python library that allows you to declaratively load data sources into well-structured tables or datasets.
 It does this through automatic schema inference and evolution.
 The library simplifies building data pipelines by providing functionality to support the entire extract and load process.

-### How does `dlt` integrate with Orchestra?
+### How does `data_load_tool` integrate with Orchestra?

-Fundamentally `dlt` is python code.
-This means that to run `dlt`, you should first set-up the [Python Connector](https://docs.getorchestra.io/docs/integrations/utility/python/) in Orchestra.
-You can find a step-by-step [dlt video tutorial here](https://www.youtube.com/watch?v=2V94CRXFZXk).
+Fundamentally `data_load_tool` is python code.
+This means that to run `data_load_tool`, you should first set-up the [Python Connector](https://docs.getorchestra.io/docs/integrations/utility/python/) in Orchestra.
+You can find a step-by-step [data_load_tool video tutorial here](https://www.youtube.com/watch?v=2V94CRXFZXk).

 When configuring the python connection, ensure environment variables such as secrets are added with the [proper naming convention](../../general-usage/credentials/setup).